 - 9.1 Guidelines can never cover every eventuality.
 The reality is that employees, whatever their level of responsibility or duties, must use their experience, skills and, above all, their common sense when faced with an aggressive and threatening person or group of persons.
-The following guidelines should assist: - if possible warn clients in advance of any possible disappointments or problems - try not to react to verbal abuse personally in order not to exacerbate the situation.
-Details of personal abuse must be recorded and passed to the manager/supervisor - adopt a calm, reasoned and reassuring attitude.
+The following guidelines should assist: - if possible, warn clients in advance of any possible disappointments or problems; - try not to react to verbal abuse personally in order not to exacerbate the situation.
+Details of personal abuse must be recorded and passed to the manager/supervisor; - adopt a calm, reasoned and reassuring attitude.
 Try and signal nonaggression and try and be polite and objective.
-Speak calmly, quietly, slowly and firmly - offer alternatives agree to talk at a later date - consider leaving the person alone, though do not ignore them completely.
-Let them know they are going to be left in peace - explain you only represent the Council and that you are doing a job - bear in mind information known about the particular person - if a build-up exists, attempt to introduce a more familiar employee, or one not involved in the immediate conflict - put a sizeable object e.g. table between potential assailant and yourself
+Speak calmly, quietly, slowly and firmly; - offer alternatives agree to talk at a later date; - consider leaving the person alone, though do not ignore them completely.
+Let them know they are going to be left in peace; - explain you only represent the Council and that you are doing a job; - bear in mind information known about the particular person; - if friction exists between yourself and a particular client, consider having a colleague deal with that client instead; - put a sizeable object, e.g. table, between potential assailant and yourself; - keep the door/escape route clear; - no provocation straight discussion of the problem do not engage in a row;

-- keep the door/escape route clear - no provocation straight discussion of the problem do not engage in a row - take a positive approach if possible.
-Remember that the person is probably feeling concerned and may be looking for ways out - maintain distance and watch for sudden changes of response do not threaten in any way - disperse any onlookers - carefully remove any potential weapons e.g. scissors, if they haven't already been removed pre-interview - if threatened with a weapon, the assailant should be asked quietly but firmly, to put it down, but no attempt should be made to disarm the person - avoid sudden moves and slow down your moves - maintain eye contact - don't encroach on the person's space - if the situation escalates and control is being lost, call for assistance withdraw - if a person is damaging property, he/she should be left to get on with it.
+- take a positive approach if possible.
+Remember that the person is probably feeling concerned and may be looking for ways out; - maintain distance and watch for sudden changes of response do not threaten in any way; - disperse any onlookers; - carefully remove any potential weapons, e.g. scissors, if they haven't already been removed pre-interview; - if threatened with a weapon, the assailant should be asked quietly but firmly, to put it down, but no attempt should be made to disarm the person; - avoid sudden moves and slow down your moves; - maintain eye contact; - don't encroach on the person's space; - if the situation escalates and control is being lost, call for assistance - withdraw; - if a person is damaging property, he/she should be left to get on with it.